Federated Concept-Based Models: Interpretable models with distributed supervision: Experimental details

-Algorithm~\ref{alg:fcms} summarizes the end-to-end F-CMs training loop under statistical heterogeneity and temporal non-stationarity.
-At each round, the server samples available clients, aggregates their reported concept indices (and optional local structure) into an updated shared concept set and DAG, and then adapts the shared CM architecture modularly.
-Clients perform module-specific local updates by freezing unsupervised components, and the server aggregates updates module-wise, averaging each module only over clients that contributed to it.

-\subsection{Training Details}
+\subsection{Training details}

 \paragraph{Optimization and initialization.} All models are trained using the Adam optimizer with LeakyReLU activations throughout.
 Experiments are repeated over different random seeds, affecting data partitioning, client assignment, and model initialization.
+Newly instantiated layers, including those added during architecture adaptation, use PyTorch's default random initialization, whose weights and biases are zero-centred in expectation and reproducible for each seed.
 The batch size is fixed to 512 across all datasets and learning regimes.
 All models use the loss defined in Eq.~\eqref{eq:loss}, with the concept--task trade-off parameter set to $\gamma=0.8$.
 Key hyperparameters—including learning rate, MLP hidden dimension, and dropout rate—are tuned via grid search on validation sets independently for each dataset and model.
 Complete hyperparameter configurations for all methods and training regimes are provided in the YAML configuration files released with the code.
-During training, we apply random concept interventions with probability $0.25$, following the protocol of \citet{espinosa2022}, to encourage robustness to concept-level corrections.
+During training, we apply random concept interventions with probability $0.8$, following the intervention protocol of \citet{espinosa2022}, which encourages robustness to concept-level corrections.

 \paragraph{Centralized and localized training.} For centralized and localized baselines, models are trained for up to 200 epochs with early stopping based on the validation loss, using a patience of 10 epochs without improvement.
 To ensure a fair comparison with federated methods, we control for the total amount of training data.
 In the centralized setting, we train on the union of all data available across the federation over time, i.e., pooling the datasets of all clients that appear in $\mathcal{K}(t)$ throughout training.
 In the localized setting, each model is trained using data from a single client; the number of localized models equals the size of the largest client pool.